 On CoinLoan, you can turn your XRP fund into collateral and get a loan in any available cryptocurrency.
 Our loans are automatic and offer several options – you can choose the period, digital asset, or LTV.
 Final fees and conditions depend on your picks.
 Sign up to get a loan today.

 Use XRP to Receive Interest

 With a CoinLoan Interest Account, you can earn compound interest on your XRP.
 Deposit your coins and see them grow.
-We offer 5.2% APY on Ripple or 7.2% APY with maximum CLT staking.
+We offer 5.2% APY on Ripple or 7.2% APY with the maximum CLT staking bonus.
 Sign up to start earning today.

 How to Buy XRP on CoinLoan Exchange